 If someone needs more assistance, they can contact their local State Health Insurance Assistance Program (SHIP).

-Because people’s financial situation can change, they must reapply each year to continue receiving the QMB program benefits.
+Because a person’s financial situation can change, they must reapply each year to continue receiving the QMB program benefits.
 An individual’s state Medicaid office can provide information about the reapplication process.

 An individual who qualifies for the QMB program automatically qualifies for Medicare Extra Help.